gavinlyonsrepo/raspberrypi_tempmon/README.md

 rpi_tempmon.py -[options][arguments]

-Options list (standalone cannot be combined):
+Options list *(Note: Options are standalone, not designed to be combined)*:

 | Option          | Description     |
 | --------------- | --------------- |